 This page is about meditation and cancer.
 There is information about

 There are many different types of meditation.
 People practise meditation to help their minds and bodies become calm and relaxed.
-Regular meditation can give clarity and peace of mind which may improve your wellbeing and health.
+Regular meditation can give clarity, insight, and peace of mind, which may improve your wellbeing and health.

 Many people throughout the world practise meditation.
 It’s a very important part of ancient Eastern religions such as Hinduism and Buddhism and also some Christian traditions.
 But you don’t have to be religious to meditate.
 With a bit of patience and time, anyone can learn to do it.
 It is a very popular and useful type of complementary therapy.

 As with other complementary therapies, one of the main reasons people with cancer use meditation is to help them to feel better.
 Meditation can reduce anxiety and stress and help control problems such as

 - Feeling sick

 - High blood pressure

 It can take time to feel the benefits of meditation and at first you may feel that you are getting more stressed as you see how busy your mind is.
 But if you keep trying to meditate for even a short time each day you will find that it gets easier and gradually you will feel calmer and less stressed.
 Regular practice is the key thing.

 There are many different types of meditation.
 Most involve being still and quiet, but some involve movement, such as tai chi, chi gong or walking meditation.
 The different types can be divided into groups.

 Mindfulness means being aware and present in each moment.
 Mindfulness meditation practice can be done while sitting.
 You keep gently bringing your attention and awareness back to the present moment whenever you notice that you are daydreaming or distracted.
 One way of doing this is to bring awareness to the sensation of breathing, using this as an anchor for the mind to come back to.